ryantd42/NY-Legislative-Git/2023/A1396B-2023/bill.md

   ___________

- Introduced  by  M.  of  A.  BICHOTTE HERMELYN,  GONZALEZ-ROJAS, SHIMSKY, BURDICK -- read once and referred to  the  Committee  on  Governmental Operations  -- recommitted to the Committee on Governmental Operations in accordance with Assembly Rule 3, sec.
-2  --  committee  discharged, bill  amended,  ordered  reprinted  as amended and recommitted to said committee
+ Introduced  by  M.  of  A.  BICHOTTE HERMELYN,  GONZALEZ-ROJAS, SHIMSKY, BURDICK, DICKENS, DAVILA, REYES, SIMON -- read once  and  referred  to the Committee on Governmental Operations -- recommitted to the Commit- tee  on  Governmental  Operations  in accordance with Assembly Rule 3, sec.
+2 -- committee discharged, bill  amended,  ordered  reprinted  as amended  and  recommitted  to  said committee -- committee discharged, bill amended, ordered reprinted as amended  and  recommitted  to  said committee

- AN ACT to amend the executive law, in relation to clarifying the  stand- ard for disparate treatment claims
+ AN  ACT to amend the executive law, in relation to clarifying the stand- ard for intentional discrimination or retaliation claims

   THE PEOPLE OF THE STATE OF NEW YORK, REPRESENTED IN SENATE AND  ASSEM- BLY, DO ENACT AS FOLLOWS:

   Section 1.
-Section 292 of the executive law is amended by adding a new subdivision 42 to read as follows:
+Section 296 of the executive law is amended by adding a new subdivision 23 to read as follows:
-  42. THE TERMS "BECAUSE OF", "BECAUSE", AND "BY REASON OF" IN DISPARATE TREATMENT CASES, INCLUDING RETALIATION CASES, MEAN THE  UNLAWFUL  MOTIVE WAS  A  MOTIVATING FACTOR.
-A "MOTIVATING FACTOR" MEANS THAN AN ADVERSE EMPLOYMENT DECISION OR ACTION WAS MORE LIKELY THAN NOT BASED IN WHOLE OR IN PART ON DISCRIMINATION.
-SUCH DISCRIMINATORY REASON FOR  THE  ADVERSE EMPLOYMENT  ACTION OR DECISION NEED NOT BE THE SOLE REASON OR FACTOR FOR THE ADVERSE EMPLOYMENT ACTION OR DECISION.
-NOTHING IN THIS DEFINITION IS INTENDED TO PRECLUDE OR LIMIT USE OF  THE  DISPARATE  IMPACT  METHOD  OF PROVING LIABILITY.
+  23. NOTWITHSTANDING  ANY  FEDERAL OR LOCAL STATUTE TO THE CONTRARY, A PERSON OR PERSONS BRINGING  INTENTIONAL  DISCRIMINATION  OR  RETALIATION CLAIMS  UNDER  THIS  ARTICLE SHALL BE REQUIRED TO PROVE THAT AN UNLAWFUL MOTIVATION WAS A MOTIVATING FACTOR AND NOT "THE SOLE MOTIVATING  FACTOR" OR A "BUT-FOR CAUSE" OF THE CHALLENGED TREATMENT.
   § 2.
 This act shall take effect immediately.